OBOAcademy/obook/docs/tutorial/managing-ontology-project.md

 1. Effective Ontology Pipeline Developers (OPDs) are extremely rare and are typically active across many different projects.
 Therefore *their attention is scattered*.
 Understanding and accepting this is key for the following points.
 1. Principal Investigators *explicitly assign target weekly hours* for Ontology Curators and Ontology Pipeline Developers to the project.
 These should be captured on the documentation systems team page (see above).
-2. The Ontology Curators are responsible for the entire Curation Team Board and the `To Do` and `Priority` columns of the Technical Team.
+1. The Ontology Curators are responsible for the entire Curation Team Board and the `To Do` and `Priority` columns of the Technical Team.
 The later is important: it is the job of the curation team to _prioritise the technical issues_.
 The Technical Team can add tickets to the `To Do` and `Priority` columns, but this usually happens only in response to a request from the Curation Team.
-3. When the technical team meets, the Principal Ontology Curator(s) (POC) are present, i.e. *the POCs are members of the technical team as well*.
+1. When the technical team meets, the Principal Ontology Curator(s) (POC) are present, i.e. *the POCs are members of the technical team as well*.
 They will help clarifying the `Priority` tickets.
 The Technical Team is responsible to
     - assign issues and reviewers among themselves (ideally, the reviewer should be decided at the same time the issue is assigned)
     - move issues from the `Priority` to the `In Progress` and later to the `Done` section.
     - communicate through the POC to the PIs when resources are insufficient to address `Priority` issues.
+1. The Principal Ontology Curator is responsible for ensuring that new issues on the issue tracker are dealt with.
+Usually this happens in the following ways:
+    - They ensure that each _external_ issue (i.e. an issue from anyone outside the core team) is (a) responded to in a polite manner and (b) assigned to someone appropriate or politely rejected due to lack of resources.
+    - They ensure that each _internal_ issue is assigned to the person that made them.
+No issue should appear unassigned.
+    - The ensure that pull requests are (a) assigned to someone to handle and (b) merged in a timely manner.
+Too many open PRs cause problems with conflicts.

 ## Best Practices